forbes110/Awesome-Unofficial-Implementation-with-Explanations/README.md

 ### Contribution Format
 Each folder should contain:
-- `summary.md`: A brief description of the paper, what the challenge is, and the community's progress.
+- `explanation.md`: The description the implementation.
 - `implementation/`: A subfolder where the implementation code and explanations are stored.

 ### Example Structure